 Half a second for a single credential verification.

-Considering these benchmarks I believe it is wise to remove the OpenSSL dependency, which is just needed for SHA256, AES-ECB and random source.
+Considering these benchmarks, I believe it is wise to remove the OpenSSL dependency, which is only needed for SHA256, AES-ECB, and a random source.

 The difference in speed brought by OpenSSL may be bigger on other architectures like ARM, however I believe the small speed gain does not justify the increase in implementation and deployement complexity, especially considering the portability aspect: it is rather trivial then to compile longfellow-zk with my patches for WASM targets, to make it run in-browser, with the small addition of a piece of SIMD128 assembler routine I've also contributed to the project.

 One last caveat for anyone out there willing to compare longfellow-zk to other zero-knowledge proof algorithms: this is a benchmark of the whole MDOC ZK prover and verifier, not just of a single string or key: the ZK circuit executes an MDOC/mdl parser, a P256 signature verification and a SHA256 hash computation.
-This is a whole lot more than the usual ZK primitive, as in for instance my BBS benchmark here.
-Doing a comparison of longfellow-zk and BBS at this stage is misleading unless someone comes up with a complete ZK circuit in BBS that does the same.
+This is significantly more than the typical ZK primitive, as seen, for instance, in my BBS benchmark here.
+Comparing Longfellow-ZK and BBS at this stage is misleading unless someone develops a complete ZK circuit in BBS that performs the same function as Longfellow-ZK.

 Size